TOM VON SCHRADER, PE, LEED AP

 PEG STAEHELI, FASLA, PLA, LEED AP

 With over 38 years of practice, Peg has focused in the public realm where landscape design meets engineering.
 Her work includes green infrastructure, complete streets, accessibility, utility systems, urban forestry, parks and site design.
 She encourages her coworkers in consistently pushing the local and national agenda to improve urban conditions.
 Peg brings a comprehensive understanding of the issues large infrastructure projects present: site conditions, feasibility, construction sequencing, maintenance and operations.
 Her thoughtful insights and approach – collaborating with clients and agency staff, understanding regulations, working with the community, and maintaining a deep commitment to the environment – allows her to envision integrated solutions where balance is brought to site infrastructure.

 Peg knows how to hustle—she can often be seen commuting by bus and bike to and from West Seattle—and fosters an environment where innovation is matched with attention to human-centered design.

 SEATTLE PUBLIC UTILITIES / KING COUNTY WTD CITYWIDE GSI PROGRAM LEAD | SEATTLE, WA

 UNIVERSITY OF WASHINGTON RAINIER VISTA MONTLAKE TRIANGLE MOBILITY PLANNING | SEATTLE, WA

 Principal Civil Engineer

 Dave practices across many areas of civil engineering from integrating bicycle and stormwater infrastructure to working with private development for urban infill .
-Dave has invested his career at SvR in improving multimodal transportation in and around the Pacific Northwest on projects that serve all ages and abilities.
+Dave has invested his career in improving multimodal transportation in and around the Pacific Northwest on projects that serve all ages and abilities.
 He brings candor and positive attitude (good humor) to his projects working with stakeholders and bringing positive outcomes to challenging tasks.